mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 How is this example working?
 The model learns what combinations of characters tend to appear together and in what order.

-I have used LSTM models trained on application-specific highly structured JSON data to generate synthetic JSON data matching the schema of the original JSON training data.
 In the next chapter we will use pre-trained Deep Learning models for natural language processing (NLP).